-Nitediver revisits the H. Moser & Cie manufacture in Neuhausen five years after his initial tour, offering a comparative look at the company's evolution.
-This first part of his report sets the stage by acknowledging the significant changes under the Meylan family's ownership since 2012, while emphasizing the brand's enduring commitment to clever in-house movements and timeless design.
+Nitediver revisits the H. Moser & Cie manufacture in Neuhausen five years after his initial visit, offering a unique perspective on the brand's evolution.
+This post sets the stage for a detailed report on how the company has changed under new ownership while maintaining its core values of clever in-house movements and timeless design.

 Visit at H. Moser & Cie: 5 years later (Part 1)